 d) Result in inadequate emergency access?

-The Fire and Police Departments have reviewed the project plans and did not express concerns about emergency access to the property.
-As such there will not be a potential for any significant impacts on emergency access that could result from future development of this property.
+The Fire and Police Departments have reviewed the Project plans and did not express concerns about emergency access to the property.
+As such there will not be a potential for any significant impacts on emergency access to this area.